Prettier Code Formatter Setup Guide

 Ignoring Paths

 to the root of your project.
-This works exactly the same as .gitignore
+This works exactly the same as .gitignore, ignoring the

 paths specified line by line.